Use MP4 support for offline viewing

 audioOnly,capped_4k: Creates both M4A and MP4 files for media assets that include both video and audio.

-Selecting the correct MP4 option ensures your content is optimized for both video and
+Selecting the correct MP4 option ensures your content is optimized for both video and audio needs across platforms.

-Step 2: Create or update a media file with MP4 support
+Create media file with MP4 support

 To enable MP4 support when creating a new media file, follow these API request examples below.
-You can use the video.media.mp4Support.ready

-webhook event to notify you that the requested format is ready.
+You can use the video.media.mp4Support.ready webhook event to notify you that the requested format is ready.

 {